 A well-prepared lamb chop can be divinely delicious.
 However, an ill-prepared lamb chop can turn a person off of eating lamb.

 Believe it or not, the worst lamb chops (actually, the worst lamb period) I have ever eaten was in a posh Beverly Hills, California restaurant.
-Ironically, it was the same restaurant where I had the best filet of beef steak that I have ever eaten the year before.
+Ironically, it was the same restaurant where just a year earlier I had the best filet of beef steak that I have ever eaten.
 As the filet was not an option on my second trip, I (and a few of my colleagues) ordered the lamb.
 The lamb was so bad it was almost inedible (I and at least one colleague left most of it on our plates).

 The second worst lamb chops I have ever eaten were, unfortunately, ones I had been making for years.
 Granted, I rarely made lamb chops, but the recipe I used was not a good one.
 Thus, I set out to cook really good lamb chops.